conda/conda/docs/source/dev-guide/deep-dive-install.md

 * The default settings as found in `~/.condarc` or equivalent.
 * The `CONDA_CHANNELS` environment variable (rare usage).
 * The command-line flags, such as `-c <channel>`, `--use-local` or `--override-channels`.
-* The channels present in a command-line _spec_.
+* The channels present in a command-line {ref}`spec <build-version-spec>`.
 Remember that users can say `channel::numpy` instead of simply `numpy` to require that numpy comes from that specific channel.
 That means that the repodata for such channel needs to be fetched too!

 The items in `context.channels` are supposed to be `conda.models.channels.Channel` objects, but you can also find strings that refer to their name, alias or full URL.
 In that case, you can use